-To effect this purpose more fully, of restoring the digestive process, I looked for some remedy effectually stimulating, and determined to push the use of it without intermission, till relief was obtained, or the termination of the case in some way.
+To effect this purpose more fully, I looked for some remedy effectually stimulating, and determined to push the use of it without intermission, till relief was obtained, or the termination of the case in some way.
 The reproduction of the digestive process seemed the indispensable object for the cure.
-I knew none more likely to produce these happy effects than the pimento berry, joined with a fair share of ardent spirit, but lowered so as not to produce a direct inflammation or caustic effect upon the stomach, for I was quite decided that gentle means, in very many cases, were quite inadequate to the business, and therefore the remedy should be recommended to be kept in all large stables, ever ready and at hand, that the moment the disorder appeared it might without loss of time be applied.
+I knew none more likely to produce these happy effects than the pimento berry, joined with a fair share of ardent spirit, but lowered so as not to produce a direct inflammation or caustic effect upon the stomach, for I was quite decided that gentle means, in very many cases, were quite inadequate to the business, and therefore the remedy should be recommended to be kept in all large stables, ever at hand and ready, that the moment the disorder appeared it might without loss of time be applied.

-On opening the above horse we found that the inflammation was not confined to the large guts, but that the ilium and jejunum were also sufferers; some balls of dung were found about the middle of the ilium that had the appearance of having undergone a strong compression, and some of these balls appeared externally red with blood.
-The commencement of the colon contained a large portion (two hatfuls) of almost dry, undigested grain and hay.
-This had probably become dry through the excessive heat and inflammation, or it might have been that the animal had not been presented with the requisite water or moisture for consummating the digestive process; I do not undertake to determine which, but care in this respect seems necessary in those who feed Though it be a known fact, that animals have the power of giving the due pultaceous consistence to the mass in the stomach, before it passes into the intestines, and this whether it has been given with or without fluid, yet the excessive privation from watery fluids, or a peculiar febrile state of body, may render this more difficult, and the quantity often in the horse's stomach of food is very great.
+On opening the above horse we found that the inflammation was not confined to the large guts, but the ilium and jejunum also were sufferers; some balls of dung were found about the middle of the ilium that had the appearance of having undergone a strong compression, and some of these balls appeared externally red with blood.
+The commencement of the colon contained a large portion (two hats full) of almost dry, undigested grain and hay.
+This had probably dried through the excessive heat and inflammation, or was presented to the animal without his having had the requisite water or moisture for the digestive process, I do not undertake to determine which, but care in this respect seems necessary in those who feed them.
+Though it be a known fact, that animals have the power of giving the due pultaceous consistence to the mass in the stomach, before it passes into the intestines, and this whether it has been given with or without fluid, yet the excessive privation from watery fluids, or a peculiar febrile state of body, may render this more difficult, and the quantity often in the horse's stomach of food is very great.
 The stomach, however, was found full of hay, and of a good healthy appearance, and by no means too dry; that this part did not participate in the mischief, or its powers had been reinstated, but not so the intestines.
 This I was the more surprized at, as I had not observed him to eat any thing from the time he was seized.
 In this last case I also observed a gangrenous patch, as large as my hand, on the colon, the only instance I recollect to have seen it in the horse.
-All the internal lining of the intestines was like a mass of red sponge, drenched and filled with dark grumous blood.
+All the internal surface of the intestines was like a mass of red sponge, drenched and filled with dark grumous blood.